-- 6.24 Landmark buildings, particularly on corner plots, improve legibility by providing recognisable points for navigation.
-With the exception of Bessemer Drive, all of the roads identified under this policy intersect at roundabouts(61).
+6.24 Landmark buildings, particularly on corner plots, improve legibility by providing recognisable points for navigation.
+With the exception of Bessemer Drive, all of the roads identified under this policy intersect at roundabouts(58).
 These corner sites provide ideal locations for more intensive and visually striking development as they have multiple frontages.
 Bessemer Drive will form the principal access to development west of the motorway (see Policy IT1).
-Any proposals on the corners of this road, and along its length, should help provide an appropriate and coherent streetscene and a 'gateway' to the new neighbourhood. - 6.25 In some instances, set backs and / or less active frontages will be required for operational or other reasons.
-Where required, privacy can be maintained through the use of obscured or mirrored glazing.
-Where setbacks are required, strong definition can still be achieved through the use of high quality boundaries and/or landscaping as well as clear signage at the entrance point.
+Any proposals on the corners of this road, and along its length, should help provide an appropriate and coherent streetscene and a 'gateway' to the new neighbourhood.